Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Raiders stats and trends

-- Las Vegas has four wins against the spread in seven games this year.
+- Las Vegas has played seven games, with four wins against the spread.

-- The Raiders have been favored by 3.5 points or more two times this season and have not covered the spread in any of them.
+- The Raiders have covered the spread once this season when favored by 3 points or more (in three chances).

 - Las Vegas' games this year have hit the over on four of seven set point totals (57.1%).

-- The Raiders rack up 25.7 points per game, comparable to the 25.0 per contest the Giants surrender.

-- When Las Vegas puts up more than 25.0 points, it is 4-1 against the spread and 5-0 overall.
+- Las Vegas is 4-1 against the spread and 5-0 overall in games when it scores more than 25.0 points.

-- When Las Vegas amasses over 368.6 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Las Vegas churns out more than 368.6 yards, the team is 4-1 against the spread and 5-0 overall.

 - The Raiders have turned the ball over five times this season, six fewer than the Giants have forced (11).